foxscotch/advent-of-code/readme.md

 you can imagine, 2016's stuff is gonna be in a folder named 2016.
 Also, I'm gonna try to get that finished up before December, but uh yeah we'll see.

+Actually now it's December 2017 and I forgot about 2016 whoops.
+I think this year I'll do the challenges in whatever language I feel like when I get started.
+I'll list any version/library requirements in the source files, I guess.

 My answer for each part is listed in the corresponding challenge file, but the answers are not found in the source files (they were before).
 Because, according to [someone](http://forum.blockland.us/index.php?action=profile;u=10721), the